merlinkv/MegaDuino/README.md

 MegaDuino works with my MegaDuino firmware version, a modification of the MaxDuino firmware specially developed for Arduino Mega 2560 family boards, OLED 128x64 1.3" (64 rows) & LCD 20x4 screens, it also add an extra button for Reset or future purpouses.
 MaxDuino firmware from rcmolina can be used as well.

-It's a digital cassette tape player that allows the load of games and applications on retro computers, mainly 8-bit computers such as the
+MegaDuino it's a digital cassette tape player that allows the load of games and applications on retro computers, mainly 8-bit computers such as the
 ZX Spectrum, Amstrad CPC and others.

 A special thanks to Alfredo (acf76es), without his help this update would not have been possible.